Dale Dye: Technical advising

-Dye was determined to make Hollywood's depictions of battle more realistic.
-After unsuccessfully offering his services to a number of directors, he pitched fellow Vietnam War veteran Oliver Stone a plan to put actors through a mock boot camp before production of the movie Platoon.
-Dye put the principal actors—including Charlie Sheen, Willem Dafoe, Johnny Depp, and Forest Whitaker—through an immersive 30-day military-style training regimen.
-He limited how much food and water they received; when the actors slept, he fired blanks to keep the tired actors awake.
-Dye, who had a small role in the movie as Captain Harris, also wrote the novelization based on Stone's screenplay.
+Determined to make Hollywood's depictions of battle more realistic, Dye founded Warriors, Inc., a company that specializes in training actors in war films to portray their roles realistically, and provides research, planning, staging and on-set consultation for directors and other film-production personnel.
+In 1985, he pitched fellow Vietnam War veteran Oliver Stone a plan to put actors through a mock boot camp before production of the movie Platoon.
+Dye put the principal cast—including Charlie Sheen, Willem Dafoe, Johnny Depp, and Forest Whitaker—through an immersive 30-day military-style training regimen, limiting their food, water, and sleep, and firing blanks to keep them awake.
+Dye had a small role in the movie as Captain Harris and also wrote a novelization based on Stone's screenplay.